Mercado de Abastos, Santiago de Compostela - Santiago Centro

 Galician seafood defines this city in a way that's almost invisible to visitors who don't stay long enough to notice.
 The Atlantic hits the coast 90 minutes away, and what arrives here—percebes, navajas, centollos, langostinos—is fresher than what lands in Madrid or Barcelona.
 Redes Compostela - Mariscos & Tapas and A Noiesa Casa de Comidas aren't fancy because they don't need to be.
 The seafood does the work.
 Locals eat here year-round; tourists rotate through.
 The distinction matters because it means the kitchens aren't chasing trends—they're chasing the catch.

 What separates Santiago from Oviedo or Santander is subtler than you'd think.
 All three are Galician-influenced, all three have strong seafood traditions.
-But Santiago's restaurant density—10 solid venues in the centre alone, 61% native-language reviews—suggests a city eating for itself, not for visitors passing through.
-The tortilla culture here is almost religious (Bar La Tita's is a Spanish champion), and the meat dishes—oven-roasted pork ribs, beef with tomato confiture—anchor menus alongside the seafood.
+But Santiago's restaurant density—10 solid venues in the centre alone—suggests a city eating for itself, not for visitors passing through.
+The tortilla culture here is almost religious (Bar La Tita's is known for its excellent tortilla), and the meat dishes—oven-roasted pork ribs, beef with tomato confiture—anchor menus alongside the seafood.
 Seasonal patterns matter too.
 Winter brings heavier plates and Albariño wine; summer pulls people toward the terraces, but the food doesn't change much.
 The city doesn't chase seasons.
 It feeds what's in front of it.

 How to Get There